Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 Kirk tilted his head at her. "...My turn?" he asked.

 "Yeah!"
 She sank down cross-legged on the yoga mat.
 "Come on, I just got, like, *all* my baggage out there, and I tell you, it feels pretty good just venting to someone who'll listen.
-So...I'm here for you buddy, come on."
+So...
+I'm here for you buddy, come on."
 She waved an arm towards herself.
 "Get it off your chest."

 After she'd had time to correctly interpret his expression as incredulity, she followed up with: "...What?"

 "Nobody has ever offered me something like that before."
 Kirk admitted.
 "You are asking how I am feeling?"

-"Well...yeah."
+"Well... yeah."
 Allison agreed.
 "What, is that weird or something?"

 "Unprecedented."